 Quick Facts about DNA tests while pregnant

-- It is safe to take a DNA test while pregnant, but what kind of sample you provide is important for the accuracy of your results.
+- It is safe to do DNA testing during pregnancy, but what kind of sample you provide is important for the accuracy of your results?

-- When pregnant, blood can carry small amounts of genetic material from the fetus which could compromise a blood-based DNA test.
+- When pregnant, a mother’s blood can carry small amounts of genetic material from the fetus which could compromise a blood-based DNA test.

 - A simple, non-invasive way to avoid contamination is with the cheek-swab method.

 - Nebula provides the most complete genetic sequencing using cheek-swab samples, making it a great DNA test while pregnant.

 - By choosing Whole Genome Sequencing and decoding 100% of your DNA you will learn what you may inherit to your children.